jgsmith/perl-Dallycot/index.md

 *N.B.*: Almost everything about Dallycot is subject to change.
 For now, Dallycot provides read-only access to information.

-Linked code solves one of the outstanding problems in digital Humanities: recording the computational provenance of derived information.
+Linked code solves one of the outstanding problems in Digital Humanities: recording the computational provenance of derived information.
 Linked code allows reasoning about how different data sets might be related via computational paths.
 With a proper engine, linked code is even executable.

 ## Writing Dallycot